ganjbakhshali/BinaryNeuralNet_mnist/README.md

 using BNN for Mnist task-- Using Genetic Algorithm for Pruning weights

-93% accuracy with bnn on Mnist and 90% accuracy after 50% pruning weights
+Achieved a notable 93% accuracy on MNIST using Binary Neural Network (BNN), and maintained a commendable 90% accuracy even after pruning 50% of the network weights.